akman47/team-profile-generator/README.md

 A command line application that takes in information about employees on a software engineering team and generates an HTML webpage displaying summaries about each person

 ## User Story
-Aa a manager, I wabt to generate a webpage that displays my team's basic info so that I have quick access to their emails and GitHub profiles
+Aa a manager, I want to generate a webpage that displays my team's basic info so that I have quick access to their emails and GitHub profiles

 ## Made with
 * HTML